The First Time Paintball Player’s Ultimate Guide

 You’ll get the same on your loader, which most hold about 180 paintballs.
 Don’t call them bullets.
 Paint is paint, not bullets.
 Say bullets and your n00b is showing.
 Never pick up paint from the ground and attempt to use it.
 Once it hits the ground, leave it.
 It will damage the gun.

-Safety in paintball comes before all things and best way to stay safe in paintball is to develop safety habits.
+Safety in paintball comes before all things.
+The best way to stay safe in paintball is to develop safe habits.

 These habits are ones of which you will always exercise the rest of your paintball career.